Farmers market are becoming more assessable

 "In these hard economic times we have a lot of people on EBT, Food Stamps, so we wanted to be able to offer that as a way to promote the farmers market as well as healthier food choices", said Brittany Evans, who is in charge of Marketing for the City of Sylvester.

 The EBT machine allows people have a certain amount of money deducted off their card in exchange for tokens.
 The tokens are then used as currency to buy fresh produce.
-The farmer TMs cash in their tokens after the market is over.Evens reports there has been around $400 in EBT transactions since June.
+The farmer's cash in their tokens after the market is over.

 By using their EBT card to support the local farmers people are also supporting the local economy.